acai-kaist/acai-kaist.github.io/publications.md

-S. Jung and J. P. Choi (corresponding author), “Reliability of Small Satellite Networks with Software-Defined Radio and Enhanced Multiple Access Protocol,” accepted for IEEE Trans. on Aerospace and Electronic Systems, 2021.
+S. Jung and J. P. Choi (corresponding author), “Reliability of Small Satellite Networks with Software-Defined Radio and Enhanced Multiple Access Protocol,” IEEE Trans. on Aerospace and Electronic Systems, vol. 57, no. 3, pp. 1891-1902, June 2021.